 The complex architecture of global climate finance is barely coordinated.
-The establishment of the Standing Committee on Finance (SCF) has taken a first step toward addressing this.
-The review of the performance of the Operating Entities will be a crucial element, including review of the extent to which they adhere to the CoP guidance with regard to their access modalities, standards and guidelines for allocating finance, as well as the transparency and inclusiveness of their decision-making processes.31
+The establishment of the Standing Committee on Finance (SCF) has been a first step toward addressing this.
+The review of the performance of the Operating Entities will be a crucial element, including review of how far they adhere to the CoP guidance, with regard to their access modalities, standards and guidelines for allocating finance, as well as the transparency and inclusiveness of their decision-making processes.

 The criteria for assessing the effectiveness of the FM32 should be elaborated by developing performance indicators for the different funds under the Convention.
-For example, in its annual reports, the Adaptation Fund uses indicators related to the efficiency of the cost structure, project cycle efficiency, performance rating, reporting efficiency and accreditation of national implementing entities.
-The Adaptation Fund is also discussing whether to use an indicator for "civil society organisations involved in proiect execution" as one of the performance indicators.33 Further aspects could include performance criteria on inclusion good governance and of marginalised groups, gender, participatory processes and other elements of the Cancún Adaptation Framework.
+For example, in its annual reports the Advocacy Fund uses indicators related to the efficiency of the cost structure, project cycle efficiency, performance rating, reporting efficiency, and accreditation of national implementing entities.
+The Advocacy Fund is also discussing whether to use an indicator for "civil society organisations involved in project execution" as one of the performance indicators.33 Further aspects could include performance criteria inclusion good governance and of marginalised groups, gender, participatory processes and other elements of the Cancún Adaptation Framework.